 Inspiration East Asia

-The Röhsska Museum’s new permanent collection display of applied arts and crafts from Asia reveals the stories and inspirations between the Nordic countries and East Asia.
+The Röhsska Museum’s permanent exhibition displays applied arts and crafts from Asia that reveals the stories and inspirations between the Nordic countries and East Asia.
 Here, objects from one of Europe’s oldest museum collections are shown in a new light, alongside contemporary design and craft.
 The exhibition demonstrates how Nordic and East Asian influences continue to blend in innovative design, as the Museum’s collection continues to inspire contemporary designers.

 For centuries, East Asian crafts have been an important source of inspiration in the Nordic countries, especially older objects from Japan and China.
 Ever since the Röhsska Museum first opened in 1916, applied arts and crafts from East Asia have been shown on the third floor of the museum.
 The entire floor has now been refurbished into a more accessible and interactive environment, with the addition of Chinese costumes, textiles and other crafted objects.